Stixer Wanderdüne

-In the middle of the 19th century, the sparse dry sandy soil typical of the entire inland dune complex was afforested with pine trees, which largely meant the end of the natural dune development process.
-Only a small part, the Stix shifting sand dune, resisted afforestation and today gives visitors an idea of the landscape at that time.
+In the middle of the 19th century, the barren dry sandy soil typical of the entire inland dune complex was afforested with pine trees, which largely signalled the end of the natural dune development process.
+Only a small part, the Stixer Wanderdüne, resisted afforestation and today gives visitors an idea of the landscape of the past.

-Buried pines stand as evidence of the dune's activity that still exists today.
-In dry, windy weather, one can witness the natural spectacle and observe the migration of the sand towards the east.
+In dry, windy weather, you can witness the natural spectacle and observe the migration of the sand eastwards.

-Buried pines stand as evidence of the dune's activity that still exists today.
-In dry, windy weather, one can witness the natural spectacle and observe the migration of the sand towards the east.
+In dry, windy weather, you can witness the natural spectacle and observe the migration of the sand eastwards.

 Good to know